Bielus4/A-B-Testing-Analysis/README.md

 ---

-## Project Overview

-The analysis compares two versions of a landing page:

-- **Old version** (`old`)
-- **New version** (`new`)

-The main objectives were to determine whether the new landing page:

-1. Increases the time users spend on the page
-2. Improves the conversion rate
-3. Affects user behavior based on language preference

----

 ## Business Context

 E-news Express is a digital news platform seeking to increase its subscriber base.
 The company observed a decline in new monthly subscriptions and suspects that the current landing page may not effectively engage users or encourage conversions.